muditgarg48/gesture_based_device_control/README.md

     "{name of virtual env}/Scripts/activate"
     ```

-4. Run _project_integrity_check.py_ script to check the health of the project workspace and if it is ready to run the project, by either one of this command in the terminal:
+4. Run _project_integrity_check.py_ script to check the health of the project workspace and if it is ready to run the project, by either one of these commands in the terminal:
     ```
     python project_integrity_check.py
     ```